Hatfield Archer Memorial Hospital

-The Hatfield Archer Memorial Hospital is a hospital in the town Rotifunk, Sierra Leone.
+The Hatfield Archer Memorial Hospital is a hospital in the town of Rotifunk, Moyamba District, Southern Province, Sierra Leone.
 It has 52 beds.

 The hospital is named for Marietta Hatfield and Mary Archer, two members of a group of five United Brethren in Christ missionaries who were killed at Rotifunk during the Hut Tax War of 1898.
 The facility was dedicated as the Hatfield-Archer Medical Dispensary in 1906.
 It was later known as Rotifunk Hospital but was rededicated under its current name in 2014.